ggarra13/mrv2/README.md

 separate and fresh MSys (yes, you need to keep two Msys copies) and downloads and compiles all dependencies based on simple questions.

-As a bonus, you can replace the LGPL ffmpeg that ships with mrv2 with a more complete GPL one.
+As a bonus, you can replace the LGPL ffmpeg DLL that ships with mrv2 with a more complete GPL one.

 The media autobuild suite can be obtained with: